Codema to lead roll-out of €20M energy projects in Dublin

 03rd June, 2021

-We are delighted to announce that Codema has secured funding thorugh the EU Horizon 2020 DeliveREE project to lead the roll-out of over €20M energy projects in Dublin.
+We are delighted to announce that Codema has secured funding through the EU Horizon 2020 DeliveREE project to lead the roll-out of over €20M energy projects in Dublin.
 The DeliveREE project will provide funding of €1.2M to test and develop a one-stop-shop project implementation unit for energy-efficient and renewable energy projects in Dublin.
 This will include over €20 million worth of upgrades to council buildings and sites within the region.

 The DeliveREE project will support the retrofit of a range of council facilities such as leisure centres, fire stations, theatres, libraries, offices, community buildings and landfill treatment sites.
 This pipeline of projects will be completed over the next four years and is expected to reduce carbon emissions in Dublin by almost 4,000 tonnes.